All kinds of Jewish

 Who We Are

-Hillel at VCU is the only non-denominational, egalitarian Jewish student organization on campus.
-Whether you're Jewish or just "Jew-ish," Hillel is your place to find community and meaningful Jewish experiences at VCU.
-We offer a wide range of programs that help students explore their identity in personally meaningful ways.
-From celebrating Shabbat and Jewish holidays to engaging in educational, social, and leadership opportunities, Hillel is here to support your journey.
+Whether you’re Jewish or just “Jew-ish,” Hillel is a place to find connection and meaningful Jewish experiences.
+We offer a wide range of programs that allow students to explore their identities in personally meaningful ways—from celebrating Shabbat and Jewish holidays to participating in educational, social, and leadership opportunities.
+Hillel is here to support you on your journey.

 See Our Impact